lightward/mechanic-tasks/docs/email-vendors-when-an-order-is-tagged/README.md

 Configure the "Vendors and email addresses" options with vendor names on the left, and vendor email addresses on the right.

 Important note: Because Shopify doesn't let apps know _what_ has changed about an order, it's safest to use the "Ignore orders older than this task" option.
 This way, this task is guaranteed to receive _every_ update for the order since the order is created, allowing it to know for sure when an order has been tagged.
 Without this option, orders that are _already_ tagged run the risk of having emails sent for them.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/email-vendors-when-an-order-is-tagged), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/email-vendors-when-an-order-is-tagged.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).